fallocate implementation on the kernel cephfs client

 I guess that a fix for this would require a CEPH_MSG_STATFS to the monitors to get the actual free space.
 But as I said, I haven't spent too much time looking at the problem.

-#4 Updated by Luis Henriques about 1 year ago
+#4 Updated by Luis Henriques almost 2 years ago

 Patrick Donnelly wrote: